GADformer: A Transparent Transformer Model for Group Anomaly Detection on Trajectories: Preliminaries and Problem Definition

 Let $x_{n} \in X$ be an instance with $X = (x_{1}, x_{2}, x_{3}, ..., x_{N})$ and $x_{n} = (a_{1}, a_{2}, a_{3}, ..., a_{V})$ with attribute $a_{v} \in \mathcal{F}$, the feature space, with

 Be $x_{n_{m}}$ a group member instance $o_{i}$ of the $m$th group $\mathcal{G}_{m}$ with

 and $\mathcal{D}_{GAD}$ a group anomaly detection dataset, which is a set $\mathcal{G}$ of all groups:

-The objective of the group anomaly detection task is to distinguish normal in-distribution groups from abnormal out-of-distribution groups $\mathcal{G} _{m}$ (representations of trajectory point $p$ or segment $s$ of trajectory $\Lambda_{m}$) to an attention-based feature map $b_{\mathcal{G}_{m}}$, representing the behavior of an individual group (the individual trajectory path).
-This is realized by a BERT~\cite{DBLP:conf/naacl/DevlinCLT19} encoder, a composition of layers for input embedding, positional encoding and multi-head self-attention blocks (cf. Figure~\ref{fig:GADFormerArch}) using group member embeddings $pe$ as input tokens.
+The objective of the group anomaly detection task is to distinguish normal in-distribution groups from abnormal out-of-distribution groups $\mathcal{G} _{m}$ (representations of segment parts $sp$ of a trajectory~$\Lambda_{m}$) to a multi-head self-attention-weight feature map $b_{\mathcal{G}_{m}}$, representing the behavior of an individual group (an individual trajectory path pattern).
+This is realized by a BERT~\cite{DBLP:conf/naacl/DevlinCLT19} encoder, a composition of layers ($h_{1}$ and $h_{2}$) for input embedding, positional encoding and multi-head self-attention blocks (cf. Figure~\ref{fig:GADFormerArch}) using group member embeddings $pe$ as input tokens.
+In order to extend the possible value range for an improved feature extraction, we replace the ReLU activation function of the standard FFN of \cite{10.5555/3295222.3295349} with Tanh.

-The aggregation function $g_{\Phi}$ of GADFormer approximates instead of a distribution for normal group representations $\mathcal{G}^{(ref)}$ with distance measure $d$ a probability $p_{m}$ for abnormal group behavior (abnormal trajectory path).
-This is realized by non-linear custom task layers of the output block, which maps the group behavior characteristics $b_{\Lambda_{m}}$ to a task specific feature map representation $z_{\Lambda_{m}}$.
+The aggregation function $g_{\Phi}$ of GADFormer approximates instead of a distribution for normal group representations $\mathcal{G}^{(ref)}$ with distance measure $d$ a probability $p_{m}$ for abnormal group behavior (abnormal trajectory path pattern).
+This is realized by non-linear layer blocks (2 linear projections with ReLU and a final output layer with linear compression and Sigmoid non-linearity) as part of the task output block $g_{\Phi}$, which maps the group behavior characteristics $b_{\Lambda_{m}}$ to a task specific feature map representation $z_{\Lambda_{m}}$.